NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 These are some of the basic things you should consider to enjoy a comfortable trip around Lasithi.

 – Rent a car with free mileage and no excess policy for a stress-free vacation.
+Check these 10 Mistakes to avoid when driving in Crete to be ready for a seamless experience on the road.

 – Feed your GPS with your planned itinerary or get a good road map to avoid getting lost.